Care home invites community to open day

 and on Freeview 262 or Freely 565

+Taking place between 10.00 am - 4.00 pm guests will be able to enjoy home-made cakes prepared by the home’s Head Chef, and will have the chance to meet the team and take a tour of the home.

-Jayne Clarke, General Manager at Lindum House says: “I’m excited about welcoming new visitors and existing friends of the home to our open day.
-Looking for care can be a little bit daunting, but our team here at Lindum House will do all we can to provide all of our guests with the guidance and support they may need, and answer all of their questions, big or small.
+Charlotte Nurse, Senior General Manager at Scarborough Hall says: “I’m excited about welcoming new visitors and existing friends of the home to our open day.
+Looking for care can be a little bit daunting, but our team here at Scarborough Hall will do all we can to provide all of our guests with the guidance and support they may need, and answer all of their questions, big or small.
 Our open day is a great chance to enjoy some delightful entertainment in a homely and friendly setting- hope to see you all there!”

 Our varied life enrichment programme keeps residents active, and provides a daily choice of engaging physical, mental and spiritual activities tailored to residents’ interests and abilities.

-Lindum House care home is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering personalised care across its care homes and hospitals.
-Lindum House provides residential care, nursing care for 60 residents from respite care to long term stays.
+Scarborough Hall care home is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering personalised care across its care homes and hospitals.
+Scarborough Hall provides residential and dementia care from respite care to long term stays.